allermedia/codepipeline-s3-package/README.md

 ## Requirements

-Currently the package requires `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables that contain the AWS access and secret keys.
-This is because the package is currently targeted for Docker deployments.
+For accessing the S3 bucket, the package requires eitehr `aws-cli` installed and configured or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables containing the AWS access and secret keys.

 ## Usage in package.json